ARC-Lab-UF/intel-training-modules/SYCL/examples/accum/README.md

 1. [accum_strategy5.cpp](accum_strategy5.cpp)
    - Implements Strategy 5, which avoids a separate output vector by adding a stride to the array indexing.
    - Test this for 1B inputs and it should take around 40s.
-   - This Strateg by itself is terribly slow, but is useful when integrated with the next strategy.
+   - This strategy by itself is terribly slow, but is useful when integrated with the next strategy.
 1. [accum_strategy6_1_bad.cpp](accum_strategy6_1_bad.cpp)
    - Implements Strategy 6, which is generally the ideal approach for reduction.
    - Demonstrates work-groups, local memory, and synchronization within work-groups.